datawire/ambassador-docs/docs/pre-release/tutorials/getting-started.md

 ## 2. Routing Traffic from the Edge

 Like any other Kubernetes object, Custom Resource Definitions (CRDs) are used to declaratively define Edge Stack’s desired state.
-The workflow you are going to build uses a sample deployment and the Mapping CRD, which is the core resource that you will use with Edge Stack to manage your edge.
-It enables you to route requests by host and URL path from the edge of your cluster to Kubernetes services.
+The workflow you are going to build uses a simple demo app and the Mapping CRD, which is the core resource that you will use with Edge Stack.
+It lets you route requests by host and URL path from the edge of your cluster to Kubernetes services.

-First apply a Service and Deployment for a simple “Quote of the moment" service.
+First apply the YAML for the “Quote of the Moment" service.

 ```
 kubectl apply -f https://www.getambassador.io/yaml/quickstart/qotm.yaml